-- 18.3 Equipment-A programmable moisture balance, capable of temperature control of $\pm 1^{\circ}\text{C}$ to at least 200°C. The moisture balance must be capable of measuring a minimum of 0.01% loss in weight and be able to bring the temperature of an empty tray from ambient conditions up to 200°C. - 18.3.1 Equipment Setup-Implement a test program for "combined water" that takes a sample of 5 to 8 g from an initial temperature to a temperature of 200°C at the maximum rate of temperature rise and holds the temperature for up to two hours.
-The initial temperature shall be defined as temperature of 20 to 45°C.
+- 18.1 Significance and Use-The combined water analysis determines the percent of chemically combined water and is used to calculate the purity of gypsum or the amount of gypsum or gypsum plaster in gypsum products.
+Note that this test reports the combined water result on a dry basis and assumes that any sample measured has had any free water removed before testing.
+See Section 17 for a description and test for free water. - 18.2 Interferences-Some materials, such as organic and hydrated compounds that decompose within the same temperature range as gypsum, will cause high results.
+When the maximum temperature is exceeded, some carbonates undergo decomposition, which will result in high results. - 18.3 Equipment-A programmable moisture balance, capable of temperature control of $\pm 1$ °C to at least 200 °C. The moisture balance must be capable of measuring a minimum of 0.01% loss in weight and be able to bring the temperature of an empty tray from ambient conditions up to 200 °C. - 18.3.1 Equipment Setup-Implement a test program for "combined water" that takes a sample of 5 to 8 g from an initial temperature to a temperature of $200\,^{\circ}\text{C}$ at the maximum rate of temperature rise and holds the temperature for up to two hours.
+The initial temperature shall be defined as temperature of 20 to $45\,^{\circ}\text{C}$ .

-- 18.4.1 Prior to beginning the test, both the moisture balance and sample temperature must be 45°C or less.
+- 18.4.1 Prior to beginning the test, both the moisture balance and sample temperature must be 45 °C or less.
 Note that some phases of gypsum are metastable in humidity and as such, samples should be stored to minimize changes due to environmental conditions. - 18.4.2 Weigh and evenly distribute 5 to 8 g of a sample of the material as previously dried to remove free water in a clean tared pan.
-Run the described combined water test program until a constant mass is reached or two hours of time at 200°C has elapsed.
-Constant mass is considered reached if the percent moisture change per minute is 0.01% or less and 200°C has been achieved. - 18.5 Calculation and Report-Report the combined water as the percentage loss in weight at the end of the test.
+Run the described combined water test program until a constant mass is reached or two hours of time at 200 °C has elapsed.
+Constant mass is considered reached if the percent moisture change per minute is 0.01% or less and 200 °C has been achieved. - 18.5 Calculation and Report-Report the combined water as the percentage loss in weight at the end of the test.
+This can be calculated by the following formula: